-Balance, January 1, 2009 \$ - Credit component of other-than-temporary impairment not reclassified to OCI in conjuction with the cumulative effect transition adjustment (1) 1,168 Additions for the credit component on debt securities in which other-than-temporary impairment was not previously recognized - Balance, January 1, 2010 \$ 1,168 Reductions for securities sold or matured during the period (1,168) Balance, December 31, 2010 \$ -
+Balance, January 1, 2009 \$ - Credit component of other-than-temporary impairment not reclassified to OCI in conjuction with the cumulative effect transition adjustment (1) 1,168 Balance, January 1, 2010 \$ 1,168 Reductions for securities sold or matured during the period (1,168) Balance, December 31, 2010 \$ -

 (1) As of April 1, 2009, we had securities with \$3.7 million of other-than-temporary impairment previously recognized in earnings of which \$1.1 million represented the credit component and \$2.6 million represented the noncredit component which was reclassified back to accumulated other comprehensive income through a cumulative-effect adjustment.
+(Note 1)

 We have certain of our securities pledged for the benefit of various state insurance departments and reinsurers.
 These securities are included with our available-for-sale debt securities because we have the ability to trade these securities.
 We retain the interest earned on these securities.
-These securities had a carrying value of \$33.4 million at December 31, 2010 and a carrying value of \$29.7 million at December 31, 2009.
+These securities had a carrying value of \$27.5 million at December 31, 2011 and a carrying value of \$33.4 million at December 31, 2010.